forcepusher/Relay/README.md

 Future plans:
 1. Sample projects to use as a template for kickstarting development of your games.
 2. Unity Dedicated Server, where Unity instance server is just a connected client to its own relay server.
 3. UDP support via HTTP/3 QUIC.
+At this point it's going to be just as effective as any other non-web library.

 Not planned:
 1. Chasing performance brownie points.
 If it's not spiking in a profiler, then I'm not doing anything.